Danail-Momchilov/Python-Dynamo/Structural Openings/README.md

 > points are obtained from bounding boxes geometry of selected linked elements

-> it is using the API to extraxct each floor's uppermost face, build solids from the min and max points and detech intersections' geometry directly in the API
+> it is using the API to extraxct each floor's uppermost face, build solids from the min and max points and detect intersections' geometry directly in the API

 > it returns uppermost planar faces of all intersections found, as well as their corresponding floor faces